orizens/angular-es6-styleguide/README.md

       'angular-sortable-view'
     ])
     .config(config)
-    .directive(NowPlaylistComponent.controllerAs, () => NowPlaylistComponent)
+    .component(NowPlaylistComponent.selector, NowPlaylistComponent)
-    // with angular 1.5, the component definition is as follows:
+    // OR - if you defined controllerAs similary to the component's element:
     .component(NowPlaylistComponent.controllerAs, NowPlaylistComponent)
 ;
 // optional